 How to use Face Reader Software

 Face Reader Software requires input in the form of digital images or videos.
-For this purpose, the software can be connected with a camera for real-time analysis, or it can provide for manual image uploads (or both).
+For this purpose, the software can be directly connected with a camera for real-time analysis, or it can be fed image/video uploads manually.

 Face Reader Software can be used for real-time face reading in the following types of situations:

-- When you want to identify the demographics and gauge the emotional responses of the people who are viewing your digital signage campaigns (so that you can tailor the content to your audience in real time)
+- When you want to identify the demographics and gauge the emotional responses of the people who are viewing your digital signage campaigns in order to tailor the content to your audience in real time

-- When you want to conduct market research or user experience research by observing people as they browse through a website or interact with a product
+- When you want to conduct market research or user experience studies by observing people as they browse through a website or interact with a product

 - When you want to use the software for human-computer interaction, such as controlling a wheelchair using facial expressions or using driver-assist technology in a vehicle to make sure that the driver stays awake.